NCAR/CAM/doc/source/users_guide/atmospheric-configurations.rst

 Each of these models have a number of atmospheric configurations provided to run them.
 These component sets known as **compsets** are used to supply both configure and namelist settings for predefined experiments.

-The predefined compsets exist with one of three levels of support.
+The predefined compsets exist with one of four levels of support.

 - **Scientifically supported**:  Specific compset/resolution pairs which have had significant, multi-year runs made and have been studied scientifically.
 It is important to note that resolutions which are not listed, are not scientifically supported, have not had tunings performed and should not be used for scientific studies without careful examination of the results.
 - **Functional support**: One or more tests for this compset have been made using at least one resolution.
 The resolutions/compsets have undergone some scientific validation and tuning, however, not to the extend of **Scientifically supported** compsets/resolutions.
 The user is encouraged to carefully examine the results.